Hardvan/How-to-Deploy-a-MERN-App-to-Vercel-and-Render/README.md

 > - Use the `process.env.REACT_APP_API_URL` in the frontend project to access the backend API URL.
 >
 > - After deploying the frontend project on Vercel, add the `REACT_APP_API_URL` environment variable in the Vercel project settings and set the value to the backend API URL on Render.

+Voilà!
+The MERN app is now deployed on Render and Vercel.
+To use the app, access the frontend URL provided by Vercel.
+(The backend API URL will be implicitly used by the frontend app.)